xbeatty/ERHS-535/README.md

 Project Title: Examining Health and Nutrition in South America
+Authors: Xuan Beatty, Madison Johnson, Kapahi Kawai Puaa, Andrea Sanchez Hidalgo

-Description / Purpose: This project analyzes health, nutrition, and socio-economic indicators across South American countries, including child and adult health outcomes, GDP, and measures of political stability.
-It visualizes and explores patterns and relationships among these factors to better understand how economic and political contexts influence population health.

-The project exists to provide a comprehensive, data-driven perspective on the multiple determinants of health, enabling researchers, policymakers, and organizations to identify correlations and trends that may inform public health strategies.

-By integrating nutrition, health, economic, and political data, the project addresses the problem of fragmented analysis, offering a holistic view that can highlight areas of vulnerability and support evidence-based interventions across multiple domains.
+1. Description / Purpose:
+This project analyzes health, nutrition, and socio-economic indicators across South American countries, including child and adult health outcomes, GDP, and measures of political stability.
+It visualizes and explores patterns and relationships among these factors to better understand how economic and political contexts influence population health.The project exists to provide a comprehensive, data-driven perspective on the multiple determinants of health, enabling researchers, policymakers, and organizations to identify correlations and trends that may inform public health strategies.By integrating nutrition, health, economic, and political data, the project addresses the problem of fragmented analysis, offering a holistic view that can highlight areas of vulnerability and support evidence-based interventions across multiple domains.

-1. Installation Instructions
+2. Installation Instructions

-You will locate all required packages in the foodsec_dashboard.Rmd file.
+All required packages are located in the foodsec_dashboard.Rmd file, under the "setup" R chunk that is not included in the knit.
-The data for this project, an up-to-date national food security survey, can be downloaded directly from github and will require the tidytuesdayR package.
+The data for this project, an up-to-date global food security survey, can be downloaded directly from github and will require the tidytuesdayR package.
-All packages and installation methods are located in the first r chunk, "setup."

-2. Usage
+3. Usage
 The code in RMarkdown is broken up from the total population of South America to tabs containing specific data on adult or children populations.